chatchai-komrangded/rds_iam_example/README.md

 MySQL, PostgreSQL RDS Support IAM database authentication and/or native database authentication Mechanisms

-This is example how to use RDS with AWS IAM Authentication, This is alternative approach to:
+This is example how to use RDS with AWS IAM Authentication, There are consideration as below:

-- Authentication tokens are used to validate the user
+- Authentication tokens are used to validate the user.
 - Tokens have a lifetime of 15 minutes
-- Connections per second are limited by the instance type of the database
+- Connections per second are limited by the instance type of the database.
-- IAM auth maps DB user to IAM user or role
+- IAM auth maps DB user to IAM user or role.
-- Connections per second are limited by the instance type of the database

 MySQL authentication can be managed externally using IAM Authentication tokens are used to validate the user